Library of interesting images and discussion related to pump and irrigation problems,

 We don't feel it's ethical to make extra money off our customers having to sell them new replacement pumps when a simple pump protection device could have saved their pump from damage in the event of a mishap.
 Most property owners don't realize that a catastrophic break anywhere in their house plumbing or in the multiple underground solenoid valves, or the hundreds of feet of sprinkler system PVC mainline and PVC fittings could result in the pump running constantly trying to keep the pressure up, draining the storage tank, and then burning up the pump because it ran dry (or even intermittently dry).
 In a "runaway" booster pump situation, the underground submersible pump typically would not replenish the water storage tank as fast as the booster pump could exhaust the tank.

-If this property is a vacation house (as this one was) pump protection becomes even more critical.
+On the sprinkler system side a master valve needs to be installed.
+If this property is a vacation house (as this one was) pump protection and a sprinkler system master valve becomes even more critical.

 2500-gallon-well-water-storage tank.jpg